 When network hardware vendors issue device recalls, field notices, or security alerts, the implication can be massive for MSPs.

 Take the 2017 clock signal issue, for example.
-That huge recall of Intel microchips was a large-scale vulnerability for tons of devices—and meant MSPs had to figure out which devices were affected on which client sites.
+That huge recall of Intel microchips was a large-scale vulnerability for tons of devices—and left MSPs scrambling to figure out which devices were affected on which client sites.

 After frustration with his other software, Jason Whitehurst, the cofounder and vCIO of NoctisIT, says Auvik was the first place he looked for specific device information to check for the clock signal flaw.